 The local currency is the Jordanian Dinar (symbol: JD), which is often called “JD”.

-Currency can be exchanged at major banks and at most hotels.
+Currency can be exchanged at major banks and most hotels.
 Street money-changers are best avoided.
-Exchange rates are set daily by the Jordanian Central Bank.
+Exchange rates are set daily by the Central Bank of Jordan.

 The electrical system is based on 220 AC volts, 50 cycles, and requires rounded two-prong wall plugs.
-Visitors from the USA will need a transformer, which most hotels can provide one
+Visitors from the USA will need a transformer, which most hotels can provide.

 Jordan is primarily a Muslim country, although the freedom of all religions is protected.
-Muslin women’s clothing often covers their arms, legs and hair.
+Muslin women often covers their heads, arms, legs.

 Western women are not subject to these customs, but very revealing clothing is never appropriate, and conservative dress is advisable for both men and woman in downtown Amman and outside the cities.
 Shorts are rarely worn by either sex, and would be out of place in the downtown area.
 Topless sunbathing is prohibited and one-piece swimsuits are preferred, although two-piece swimsuits are acceptable at hotel pools.
 Public displays of affection are rare; however, it is not considered unusual for friends to hold hands, regardless of their gender.

-Jordan’s stability in a turbulent region has attracted large numbers of refuges and temporary residents from neighboring regions such as the West Bank, the Gaza Strip and Lebanon.
+Jordan’s stability in a turbulent region has attracted large numbers of refuges and temporary residents from neighboring regions such as the West Bank, the Gaza Strip, Syria, and Lebanon.
 In recent years it has also seen tens of thousand of Jordanian expatriates returning from abroad.

-Jordan’s strong rurally based lifestyle, grounded in the nation’s villages and deserts, has taken a slight shift in recent years.
+Jordan’s strong rural based lifestyle, grounded in the nation’s villages and deserts, has taken a slight shift in recent years.
 The trend has been to urbanize.
-About sixty-four per cent of Jordanians now reside in towns.
+About sixty four percent of Jordanians now reside in towns.
 However, the Jordanian cultural identity is firmly rooted in rural and desert communities.